EricZinda/docsproto/devhowto/devhowtoFinishingErrors.md

     DelphinContext().RespondToMRS(state, mrs)

 # Prints:
-No, that isn't correct: I don't know who 'pronoun pron' is
+No, that isn't correct: There isn't pronoun pron in the system
 ~~~
 Obviously this isn't the right answer.

-First, for "proposition failures", we can quit saying "No, that isn't correct:" first.
+First, for "proposition failures", we can quit saying "No, that isn't correct:".
 Just saying the error should be enough.

 Second, our simple approach of just including the quantifier worked for quantifiers like "a", "the", "some", but not for special "abstract" quantifiers like `pronoun_q` or `which_q`.
 Abstract quantifiers don't start with an "_" and the `ParsePredicationName()` function already detects this and sets "Surface" (meaning "is this represented on the surface, i.e. the original text) to `True` or `False`.
 So, those are easy enough to detect:
 ~~~